 Below is our 3 Step Guide on how to deal with Cybercrime in Pakistan.
 This is something that you can do yourself, although we would recommend you get legal advice first.

 There you need to record as much information as possible (Screenshots, weblinks, SMS messages, etc) and list it in a report, in chronological order.
 This will make the investigation process easier.

-Names, locations, details of the incident, ensure to record each and every aspect possible (at the same time, try to ensure it’s not a novel!
+Names, locations, and details of the incident, ensure to record each and every aspect possible (at the same time, try to ensure it’s not a novel!
 Keep it short and simple, highlighting the criminal aspects).

 Once you have drafted a report, submit them to all relevant departments (i.e. Submit a Report to The Federal Investigation Authority, Submit an Application to The Police, Pakistan Telecommunication Authority, etc).

 When submitting reports and applications, it is key to note down the dates of the report submitted with either a receipt slip or a diary room number.